-The table below presents our sales, attributed to the geographic regions based upon country of destination, for the year ended September 30, 2017 and the percentage change from the same period a year ago (in millions, except percentages):
+The table below presents our sales, attributed to the geographic regions based upon country of destination, for the year ended September 30, 2017 and the percentage change from the same period in the prior year:

 Change vs. Change in Organic Sales (1) vs.

-Year End led September 30, 2017 Year Ended September 30, 2016 Year Ended September 30, 2016
+(in millions, except percentages) Year Ended ember 30, 2017 Year Ended September 30, 2016 Year Ended September 30, 2016

 United States \$ 3,458.4 7.6% 5.2%

 Canada 343.4 8.5% 7.7%

 Europe, Middle East and Africa 1,193.7 4.1% 3.8%

 Asia Pacific 866.4 13.3% 13.9%

 Latin America 449.4 2.6% 4.1%

 Total sales \$ 6,311.3 7.3% 6.1%

 - (1) Organic sales are sales excluding the effect of changes in currency exchange rates and acquisitions.
-See Supplemental Sales Information for information on this non-GAAP measure. - Sales in the United States increased year over year, led by strength in the automotive and consumer industries. - Sales in Canada grew, with growth led by the pulp and paper, consumer, and automotive industries. - EMEA sales increased compared to the prior year, with growth in both emerging and developed countries. - · Asia Pacific sales increased year over year, with strong growth across the region, particularly within the semiconductor industry. - Sales growth in Latin America was mixed with growth led by Mexico, partially offset by declines across the rest of the region.
+See Supplemental Sales Information for information on this non-GAAP measure. - Sales in the United States increased year over year, led by strength in the automotive and consumer industries. - Sales in Canada increased year over year, led by the pulp and paper, consumer, and automotive industries. - EMEA sales increased year over year, with growth in both emerging and developed countries. - Asia Pacific sales increased year over year, with strong growth across the region, particularly within the semiconductor industry. - Sales growth in Latin America was mixed with growth led by Mexico, partially offset by declines across the rest of the region.